basoro/slemp/README.md

 ### SLEMP Panel
 Simple Linux Engine-X (Openresty) MySQL PHP-FPM.
-Panel linux untuk VPS (atau Server Dedicated) yang terinspirasi dari Panel Pagoda.
-Dengan menyalin antarmukanya berbasis Layui dan menulis plugin-pluginnya sesuai dengan keinginan saya.
-Yaitu independen, sederhana dan ringan.
+Linux panel for VPS (or Dedicated Server) inspired by Pagoda Panel.
+I imitate the Layui based interface and writing the plugins with my own way.
+The plugins is independent, simple and light.

 #### Main Plugin
 - OpenResty - Lightweight, occupies less memory, and has strong concurrency capabilities.